-- A new Neighbourhood Planning Protocol (June 2014) has been developed to provide local communities with more certainty on the level of work that is likely to be involved in producing a neighbourhood plan, provide more detail on the process in terms of the requirements of the regulations and guidance and also includes additional information on the steps that would aid the production of a plan.
+- A Neighbourhood Planning Protocol (February 2018) has been developed to provide local communities with more certainty on the level of work that is likely to be involved in producing a neighbourhood plan, provide more detail on the process in terms of the requirements of the regulations and guidance and also includes additional information on the steps that would aid the production of a plan.
 This is available to view below.

 - A new step by step guide is also available, offering a brief explanation of the key steps involved in the neighbourhood planning process and can be downloaded below.

 - Engaging the Community in Neighbourhood Planning is a document designed to support neighbourhood planning groups in the consultation process.
 It also contains an appendix with possible survey questions, which you may want to use when gathering information from the local community.
 You can view the document below.

 - You should also check whether there has been any work on a community plan in your local area, as a useful source of information.
 Please check the Community Planning pages of the website for further details.

 We can give some support and advice to communities wishing to develop a neighbourhood plan.
 Free advice and guidance is also available through Locality by visiting https://neighbourhoodplanning.org/.

 The Government has also prepared guidance and a set of formal regulations that can be viewed on the GOV.UK website.

 Where there is a Parish or Town Council, they are responsible for taking the lead in the preparation of a Neighbourhood Plan.
 In areas without a Parish or Town Council, a group of at least 21 people must be formed and apply to the Local Planning Authority, Basingstoke and Deane Borough Council (BDBC) to be designated as a Neighbourhood Forum.